abarker/abarker.github.io/content/understanding_python_imports.rst

 package or module.
 When an import statement is executed Python first looks in that dict to see if the package or module has previously been imported.
 If so it returns the previously-imported object.
 Otherwise it tries to import from the filesystem.
-Re-importing a module requires the explicit use of the builtin `reload` function.
+Re-importing a module requires the explicit use of the `reload` function from the Python `importlib` library.

 The `from` statement can be used to import subpackages as well as to import particular attributes defined in a package or module: